 How to Cook Pizza on the Grill

 The method is a little different than your typical pizza process.
 You start by actually grilling one side of the crust before flipping, seasoning, and adding any toppings.
 This gives you perfectly even crust as you can basically grill both sides very quickly, producing a nice crispy exterior.
+The faster the crust cooks, the better it will be.

 My favorite kind of pizza is brick oven pizza that almost has a slight sear with that wood-fired charred flavor—something you simply can’t produce in an oven (say goodbye to mediocre, soggy crust).